PoCInnovation/Workshops/software/18.Kafka/README.md

 ## Step 4 - Creating the second consumer - the manager

-## Step 5 - Starting the microservices

 ## To go further
+- Improve the services: dockerize your producer and consumers !

 - Improve the producer
   - Split functions into separate folders
   - Take the pizza type, and the table as command line arguments
   - Take a configuration file as pizza orders

 ## Authors
 - [PtitLuca](https://github.com/PtitLuca)